 Clients have real-time access to their Accounts through the Website, which is directly connected via Application Program Interface (“API”) to the custodian.
 At any time, a client may terminate an Account, or withdraw all or part of an Account, or update his or her investment profile.
 Wahed may terminate a client for failure to fund their Account with the initial required minimum, for failure to maintain a valid email address or for any other reason in Wahed’s sole discretion.
 Unless otherwise directed by the client and pursuant to the advisory agreement, in order to meet liquidation requests or upon termination of a client, Wahed will sell securities in the client’s Account at market prices at the time of the termination, withdrawal or update.

-Wahed’s internet-based financial adviser platform is different than “traditional” financial adviser platforms in the following ways:
+Wahed’s internet-based financial advisor platform is different than “traditional” financial advisor platforms in the following ways:

 Item 6: Portfolio Manager Selection and Evaluation

 Portfolio Management Services

 Wahed provides clients with financial advice that is based on Modern Portfolio Theory (“MPT”).
 In MPT, the Adviser selects proportions of various asset classes rather than individual securities to attempt to maximize a portfolio’s expected return for a given amount of portfolio risk, or equivalently minimize risk for a given level of expected return.
 MPT has its limitations, especially in the area of very low probability significant downside scenarios, but we believe it is the best framework on which to build a compelling investment management service.

 Our investment methodology employs five steps:

 Identify an ideal set of asset classes for the current investment environment

 Select low cost ETFs and/or securities to represent each asset class

 Determine your risk tolerance to create the appropriate portfolio for you